-In raising the 2013 BBD volume above the 1 billion gallon minimum mandated by Congress, the EPA sought to "create greater certainty for both producers of the nested nature of the BBD standard means that this RIN also counts towards satisfying their advanced and total renewable fuel obligations.
-Advanced RINs (D5) count towards both the advanced and total renewable fuel obligations. while conventional RINs (D6) count towards only the total renewable fuel obligation.
+In raising the 2013 BBD volume above the 1 billion gallon minimum mandated by Congress, the EPA sought to "create greater certainty for both producers of used towards the BBD, advanced biofuel, and total renewable fuel standard.

-150 We would still expect D4 RINs to be valued at a slight premium to D5 and D6 RINs in this case (and D5 RINs at a slight premium to D6 RINs) to reflect the greater flexibility of the D4 RINs to be used towards the BBD, advanced biofuel, and total renewable fuel standard.
 This pricing has been observed over the past several years.

+$^{150}$ We would still expect D4 RINs to be valued at a slight premium to D5 and D6 RINs in this case (and D5 RINs at a slight premium to D6 RINs) to reflect the greater flexibility of the D4 RINs to be